 - For returning students: A $200.00 non-refundable deposit for housing is due before students are assigned to campus housing.
-The deposit is due by the first Friday in March for returning students.
+The deposit is due by the published deadline in the Room Selection information (at the end of February).
 Cash, checks, money orders, and credit cards will be accepted.
 The deposit is credited toward the next year’s housing fee.

 - For new students: A $500.00 non-refundable deposit is due before students are assigned to campus housing.
 The deposit is due by May 1.
 Cash, checks, money orders, and credit cards will be accepted.
 The deposit is credited toward the next year’s fees.

 A $50.00 non-refundable maintenance fee must be paid annually.
 The maintenance fee includes, but is not limited to: costs for any breakage, damage, loss of College property, default on townhouse utility payments, and any other financial obligation owed to the College.
 Students are responsible for damages that occur in public areas of their residence unless the damage can be attributed to specific individuals or groups.
 Students receive itemized statements of any charges assessed to their accounts.
 If these charges exceed the maintenance fee, the student will be billed the difference.
 Students that cause excessive room or common-area damage (in the residence halls, $150 or more; suites, townhouses, and apartments, in excess of $300) may have their Housing Contract revoked and face additional conduct charges.

 Leave of Absence (Also see “Withdrawal from the College”)